tom-ok1/obsidian-rag-search/README.md

 -   Supports multiple chat and embedding model providers (OpenAI, Google Vertex AI, Anthropic).
 -   Supports Japanese and English languages.
 -   The plugin is theoretically capable of handling large Vaults by utilizing shard splitting.
+-   Built with OramaDB for efficient vector storage and LangChain for RAG implementation.

+## Technical Implementation

+The plugin leverages:

+-   **OramaDB**: A lightweight and efficient vector database for storing and retrieving document embeddings
+-   **LangChain**: For implementing the RAG pipeline, connecting the retrieval and generation components

 ## Getting Started